Edited by Magnus Boström and Christina Garsten

 Chapter 7: Boundaries of Responsible Buying: Accountability for What and to Whom?

+7. Boundaries of responsible buying: accountability for what and to whom?
 Karin Svedberg Nilsson INTRODUCTION Many are the calls for increased accountability: for better control of business processes, greater transparency, increased ethical standards, a higher degree of sensitivity to the needs of services recipients and so on.
 Accountability is a sought-after but elusive concept.
 It appears in many guises and is constructed in a number of ways in local settings (Sinclair, 1995).
 In this chapter I discuss the construction of accountability in business organizations.
 There seems to be one common view of accountability in relation to the world of business: the responsibility of managers, ﬁrst and foremost, is to ensure that organizations perform in line with the interests of their owners.
 This framing of accountability is apparent within agency theory, the basic tenets of which have become something of a standard for conceptualizing and designing systems for corporate governance (Roberts, 2005; Lubatkin et al., 2005).
 Owners have invested money and managers have been hired to run their enterprises.
 It can be argued, therefore, that managers have a responsibility towards their owners to make the enterprise as proﬁtable as possible, in order for the principals to obtain a return on their investments.
 And owners, having invested money, have the right to control managers.
 For when individuals or organizations have assumed the role of agents, they no longer act purely on their own accord; they act on behalf of their principals.
-Agents are expected to do what their principals want them to do, and principals have the right to hold agents accountable...
+Agents are expected to do what their principals want them...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.